2020 Danish mink cull: Danish experts

 After the press conference on 4 November, a discussion arose among professionals about the health-related basis for the decision.
 Particular criticism was raised concerning the supposed risk from the cluster 5 variant, which had been emphasised as central at the press conference.
 Numerous experts doubted cluster 5 in itself posing a significant threat.
-During the Mink Commission's hearings a year later, it became known that the Director General of the Danish Health Authority, Søren Brostrøm, had already on 3 November 2020 warned the SSI and the Ministry of Health's Head of Department Per Okkels against letting the concerns for cluster 5 be at the root of a new risk assessment.
-On 6 November 2020, researchers from the University of Copenhagen issued a memo to the SSI doubting the SSI's data for in itself being an indication of a serious vaccine threat.
+During the Mink Commission's hearings a year later, it became known that the Director General of the Danish Health Authority, Søren Brostrøm, had warned the SSI and the Ministry of Health's Head of Department Per Okkels as soon as 3 November 2020 against letting the concerns for cluster 5 be at the root of a new risk assessment.
+On 6 November 2020, researchers from the University of Copenhagen issued a memo to the SSI, doubting the SSI's data in itself being an indication of a serious vaccine threat.
 On 9 November, the Danish Medicines Agency similarly stated in a memo that the cluster 5 mutation did not pose a significant threat to the efficacy of first-generation vaccines.

 The SSI itself also subsequently downplayed the importance of cluster 5.
 Kåre Mølbak thus stated on 9 November that the SSI's biggest concern since June had been the large reservoir of virus constituted by mink, and that the cluster 5 variant was not worrying in itself.
-He agreed that the issues surrounding cluster 5 itself had been granted too much weight, and that it would not surprise him if the cluster 5 variant had already gone extinct, but also stated that a large mink population would posed a risk for future variants who potentially could cause reduced vaccine efficacy.
+He agreed that the issues surrounding cluster 5 itself had been granted too much weight, and that it would not surprise him if the cluster 5 variant had already gone extinct, but also stated that a large mink population would pose a risk for future variants who potentially could cause reduced vaccine efficacy.

 His colleague, then head of department in the SSI, Tyra Grove Krause, mentioned a few days later that a study with cluster 5, which Minister of Health Magnus Heunicke had highlighted at the press conference on 4 November, did not document cluster 5 in itself to pose a threat against a future vaccine.
 At the same time, she clarified that the SSI's risk assessment was not based on the specific cluster 5 study, but that the description of the study was simply included in the assessment as one data point on top of everything else that made up the risk assessment.